 Aluminium is one of the most common non-ferrous metals found on Earth.
 It is highly durable and a good conductor of heat and electricity.
 It is not a direct metal and is often made from bauxite.
-Aluminum is also available in combined forms such as when it is found in combination with sulfates, or silica.
+Aluminium is also available in combined forms such as when it is found in combination with sulfates, or silica.

 Below are listed some of the properties that contribute to aluminium being a popular choice for building.

 Things like doors, frames, and windows that are made from aluminium are completely airtight and they do not allow any wind, dust, or germs to get inside.
 Today many public building such as shopping centres, universities and schools, seminar halls and theatres have doors and windows made of aluminium.
 They are becoming more popular for home and apartment doors and window frames too.

 Aluminium has a very special material property that gives it a very high strength to weight ratio, meaning that a small amount of the product can provide a high amount of strength.
 The durability and lightweight properties of aluminium make it useful for almost any project.